trnsrt/ts/_drafts/2021-09-04-bitcoin-philosophy.md

 Close followers of this column would remember that we looked into Blockchain philosophy [couple of post ago](/genel/2021/05/25/philosophy-behind-blockchain.html).
 Then in previous post, we talked about [the difference between Blockchain and Bitcoin].
 In order to have a comprehensive understanding of the issue, this time, let's dive into the philosophy of Bitcoin.

 Bitcoin is the first real life use case of blockchain technology.
-Its origins date back to [Cypherpunk movement which we also covered in a prior post](/genel/2021/04/30/power-to-the-users.html)
+Its origins date back to Cypherpunk movement which we also covered [in a prior post](/genel/2021/04/30/power-to-the-users.html).

 In essence, Cypherpunks believe in free software to be used and shared among people to defend themselves against corporates and governments.
 The open-source movement, which mainly used by created free software that compete with licensed products (such as Open -or Libra- Office vs. Microsoft Office suite).
 However, while such developments  have been passionately pushed forward by enthusiasts, monetization of such initiatives have always been a weak point.